| Connecticut

 storage must be constructed of finished materials that are impermeable

 and capable of being easily maintained in a sanitary condition.
+The waste itself should be stored in a manner

 and location that protects it from water, precipitation, wind, animals,